Follow the steps below to create a new SMS campaign:

 You can also target users basis their past behavior.
 For example, you might want to target customers who have purchased a specific product in the past by sending them attractive discount vouchers or offers.

-To know more about what segments can be used, see Segments.
+To know more about what segments can be used, refer to Segments.

 You can define the control group to compare and measure the results of your campaign.
-For more information on control groups, see Control Groups.
+For more information on control groups, refer to Control Groups.

 Sometimes, you want to send a message to only a subset of the qualifying audience (Target Reach) for a campaign or avoid sending it if the number of qualified users exceeds the specified number.